shukriadams/arewedown/docs/settings.md

 ### Slack Transport

 Alerts can be sent to a Slack user or a Slack Channel.

-- You will need a Slack app with four scopes `channels:read, groups:read, mpim:read, im:read`.
+- Your Slack app needs four scopes, `channels:read, groups:read, mpim:read, im:read`.
 - Secret is also called "Signing Secret" is specific to your Slack app.
-- Token seems to always start with `xox` and is specific to your app's integration into your workspace.
+- Token normally starts with `xox` and is specific to your app's integration into your workspace.

         transports:
             slack: